0x31i/OC-DVWA/README.md

 ### Config File

-DVWA ships with a dummy copy of its config file which you will need to copy into place and then make the appropriate changes.
-On Linux, assuming you are in the DVWA directory, this can be done as follows:
+OCWA ships with a dummy copy of its config file which you will need to copy into place and then make the appropriate changes.
+On Linux, assuming you are in the OCWA directory, this can be done as follows:

 `cp config/config.inc.php.dist config/config.inc.php`